-Now what you see here is in the TLC you are going to have the moment of the solvent from the bottom to top because of the diffusion compared to that in a conventional chromatography you are going to see always running of the mobile phase from the top to bottom.
-Like example if you run a column right the column you run from the water from top to bottom whereas in the case of thin layer chromatography the solvent runs from the top to bottom because of the diffusion.
-When a sample runs along with the mobile phase it gets distributed into the solvent phase and the stationary phase right when it runs it is actually going to be you know going to get distributed so either it will go with the solvent fronts right so you can see that all the several molecules are running right.
-So either so if this is the molecule either it will go along with the solvent front or it will actually going to remain with the silica front right and because of that it is actually going to be distributed because that kind of affinity and that kind of differential behavior is going to be different for the different amino acid molecules.
-The interaction of the sample with the stationary phase retard the movement of the molecule whereas the mobile phase implies and as the effective force.
+Now, what you see here is in the TLC, you are going to have the movement of the solvent from the bottom to top.
+Because of the diffusion compared to that in a conventional chromatography, you are going to see always running of the mobile phase from the top to bottom.
+If you run a column, the column you run from the water from top to bottom, whereas in the case of thin layer chromatography, the solvent runs from the top to bottom, because of the diffusion.
+As sample runs along with the mobile phase, it gets distributed into the solvent phase and the stationary phase.
+When it runs, it is actually going to be going to get distributed.
+So, either it will go with the solvent front.

+So, you can see that all the southern molecules are running.
+So, either so, if this is the molecule either it will go along with the solvent front, or it will actually be going to remain with the silica front.
+And because of that, it is actually going to be distributed, because that kind of affinity and that kind of differential behaviour is going to be different for the different amino acid molecules.
+The interaction of the sample with the stationary phase retards the movement of the molecule, whereas the mobile phase implies and the as the effective force, so what will happen is that when you are going to apply the sample onto this, it is actually going to experience.

-So what will happen is that when you are going to apply the sample onto this it is actually going to experience for example this spot right.
-So if you have a spot here it is going to experience two different types of forces it is going to have a driving force right.
-So driving force is actually going to be exerted by the solvent molecule.
-So solvent molecule is going to try to push this molecule towards the top side because it is running right but whereas it is actually going to make the interaction with the these silica particles which are present on the this TLC plate and because of that there will be a retardation forces.
-So that retardation forces is going to be by the matrix molecule and because of that it is going to have the two opposite forces one which is going to be on towards the top side and the other one is going to be onto the bottom side.
+For example, this spot.
+So, if you have a spot here, it is going to experience two different types of forces, it is going to have driven force, driving force is actually going to be exerted by the solvent molecule.
+So, solvent molecule is going to try to push this molecule towards the top side, because it is running.
+But whereas it is actually going to make the interaction with these silica particles which are present on this TLC plate, and because of that, they will be retardation forces.

+So, that retardation forces are going to be by the metrics molecule, and because of that, it is going to have the two opposite forces.
+One which is going to be on toward the top side, and the other one is going to be on to the bottom side.
+So, it is going to be distributed, so and it is going to be immobilized onto the plate.

-So it is going to be distributed so and it is going to be immobilized onto the plate.
-Now suppose the force caused by the mobile phase is Fm and the retardation force by the stationary phase is Fs.
-So then the effective force on the molecule will be Fm minus Fs.
-So this is what I am going to I was trying to explain you right.
-So if this is the spot on this spot you are going to have the upward forces which is called as Fm or the mobile force by the mobile phase whereas it is actually going to have the retardation forces which is going to be caused by the stationary phase which is called as the Fs.
+Now, suppose the force caused by the mobile phase is Fm, and retardation force by the stationary phase is Fs.
+So, then the effective force on the molecule will be Fm minus Fs.
+So, this is what I am going to, I was trying to explain you.
+So, if this is the spot, on this is spot you are going to have the upward forces which is called as Fm, or the mobile force by the mobile phase, whereas it is actually going to have the retardation forces, which is going to be caused by the stationary phase, which is called as the Fs.
+So, this molecule is actually going to run effectively by a force, which is going to be Fm minus Fs.